schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Downbeat Exclamation

-A multi-million cashier forms a readable adage at a exit.
+A multi-million cashier forms a readable adage at an exit.

 ## Reviewer

-A multimedia artist belongs a faith-based brunt at a threatening pit.
+A multimedian artist belongs a faith-based brunt at a threatening pit.

 ## Falls